Alycia Parks

 Alycia Michelle Parks (born December 31, 2000) is an American professional tennis player.
-She has a career-high WTA singles ranking of No. 40, achieved 14 August 2023, and a career-high doubles ranking of world No. 27, set on 11 September 2023.
-Parks has won one singles title and two doubles titles on the WTA Tour, including a WTA 1000 doubles title at the 2023 Western & Southern Open.
+She has a career-high WTA singles ranking of No. 40, reached in August 2023, and a career-high doubles ranking of world No. 27, achieved in September 2023.
+Parks has won one singles title and two doubles titles on the WTA Tour, including a WTA 1000 doubles title at the 2023 Cincinnati Open.
 She has also won five singles titles and three doubles titles on the WTA Challenger Tour.

 Career

 2021: WTA Tour & major debuts, fastest serve record

 She made her WTA Tour main-draw debut at the 2021 MUSC Health Open in Charleston, having made it through qualifying as an alternate.
 She defeated qualifier Grace Min in the first round, before losing to top seed Ons Jabeur in the second.

 In her first-round match at the US Open, she tied the record by Venus Williams for the fastest serve by a woman that the tournament had ever recorded (129 mph).